 #7 Engage your audience with surveys and polls like a master

-It’s so essential to keep your audiences engaged.
+It’s so essential to keep your audience engaged.
 Therefore, good webinars provide opportunities to interact and experience different styles of content.
 This ensures that the webinar is not just one person's contribution but instead allows the entire audience to take an active part in the online meeting.
 Furthermore, by using this option, you build relationships and break down barriers, so it's even better!

 You can follow in the footsteps of Kainos and take a serious interest in this type of research.
 This brand successfully uses surveys to quickly get participants involved, and they do it very well.
 Even shy audiences who dislike speaking up at public meetings are eager to participate in exciting surveys.